yuewuo/fusion-blossom/tutorial/src/demo/example-qec-codes.md

 ## Clear Solver

-The solver is optimized to be repeatedly used, because the object construction is very expensive compared given usually a few syndrome vertices.
+The solver is optimized to be repeatedly used, because the object construction is very expensive compared to solving the MWPS problem given usually a few syndrome vertices.
 The clear operation is a constant time operation.

 ```python